Peruzzi (singer)

-Tobechukwu Victor Okolie (born 5 December 1989), known as Peruzzi, is a Nigerian singer.
-He began recording music after working with Rodney malice at the age of seven.
-Though his signing to Davido's DMW was being disputed at some point, Peruzzi is a front member of the 30 Billion Gang (30BG), a record label including Blacktycoon, Tunegee, and B-Red.
+Tobechukwu Victor Okoh (born 5 December 1989), known as Peruzzi, is a Nigerian singer.
+He began recording music after working with Rodney malice at the age of seven. he was signed to Davido's DMW, Peruzzi is a front member of the 30 Billion Gang (30BG),a sub group created by Davido including Blacktycoon, Tunegee, and B-Red.
 Peruzzi was featured on 2Baba's single 'Amaka'.

 Career

 Peruzzi began his musical career with Golden Boy Records in 2016, before getting signed to Davido Music World in 2018.
 Peruzzi's 2018 single Majesty, off his Heartwork EP featured a video appearance by 2018 Big Brother Naija runner up Cee-c.
 Prior to the release of Majesty, the singer had been maligned by many social media users in Nigeria who claimed the singer only shines on featured songs.
 He featured on Tu-Face's hit song "Amaka".